-As I move into my 26th year as a realtor – trading in property across the central core from The Beach west to The Kingsway, and from Harbourfront north to Hogg’s Hollow – I’ve witnessed an enormous change in the 42 city neighbourhoods which encompass my business.
+As I move into my 34th year as a realtor – trading in property across the central core from The Beach west to The Kingsway, and from Harbourfront north to Hogg’s Hollow – I’ve witnessed an enormous change in the 42 city neighbourhoods which encompass my business.
 I’ve experienced this change in theory – through my undergraduate research and graduate thesis – and by experience in the real estate trenches.
-‘Shelter’ in Toronto continues to change and evolve, which is part of what makes my career so fascinating and of interest to me.
-In fact, I recently wrote a piece about Gentrification, Densification, And The History Of Toronto Real Estate to illustrate how the city has evolved due to the pressures of growth as well as socio-economic shifts, particularly in the life cycle of neighbourhoods.
+‘Shelter’ in Toronto continues to morph and evolve, which is part of what makes my career so fascinating and of interest to me.
+In fact, I wrote a piece a few years back about Gentrification, Densification, And The History Of Toronto Real Estate to illustrate how the city has evolved due to the pressures of growth as well as socio-economic shifts, particularly in the life cycle of neighbourhoods.

-Nowhere is this more apparent than in the sky-rocketing prices I'm seeing in neighbourhoods located east and west of the financial core, which share Queen Street as their major arterial road and streetcar route.
-I thought I would explore a little more in depth in this piece.
+Nowhere is this more apparent than in the price escalation we’ve seen in over the past decade in neighbourhoods located east and west of the financial core, which share Queen Street as their major arterial road and streetcar route.
+I thought I would explore a little more in-depth in this piece.

 The Evolution Of Queen Street

 In Toronto, Queen Street – both east and west – serves as a great example of how our real estate landscape continues to change.
-Both Beaconsfield Village and Leslieville – two neighbourhoods which straddle the downtown core on their west and east sides which share Queen Street as their major arterial road are - having been home to the working classes for the past 100 years - now seeing properties garner sums which exceed the more established and traditionally middle-class neighbourhoods in proximity – like Riverdale and The Annex.
+Both Beaconsfield Village and Leslieville – two neighbourhoods which straddle the downtown core on their west and east sides and share Queen Street as their major arterial road – that has been home to the working classes for the past 100 years – are now seeing properties garner sums which exceed the more established and traditionally middle-class neighbourhoods in proximity – like Riverdale and The Annex.

 But it’s how property values along Queen Street are skyrocketing at a pace far faster and greater than more established ‘coveted’ locations that initially caught me by surprise.
-I attribute the west side’s explosion in value in part for the character of the housing stock – and our growing love for Bay & Gable Victorian Architecture In Toronto – but I’m ultimately inclined to peg the high values being set along Queen Street for its proximity and ease getting to the Financial District.
-As our economy booms in finance, information and technology – and its white collar professional players reap the financial rewards – the housing stock closest and easiest to get to and from this geographic centre has skyrocketed in value.
+I attribute the west side’s explosion in value in part to the character of the housing stock – and our growing love for Bay & Gable Victorian Architecture In Toronto – but I’m ultimately inclined to peg the high values being set along Queen Street for its proximity and ease getting to the Financial District.
+As our economy booms in finance, information and technology – and its white-collar professional players reap the financial rewards – the housing stock closest and easiest to get to and from this geographic centre has skyrocketed in value.
 Take for example this Urbaneer Listing In Beaconsfield Village – seen below, which previously sold in July 2012 for $1,200,000.
-Just 5 years later, I and my Urbaneer team Sold It In 48 Hours for $2,100,000 (a 75% increase in value) with only a modest 20k had been spent upgrading the lower level at initial purchase.
-And, in a not unusual circumstance, despite it being in top notch condition the new Buyers subsequently gutted the entertainment level to suit their own particular taste.
+Just 5 years later, in 2018, my Urbaneer team and I Sold It In 48 Hours for $2,100,000 (a 75% increase in value) with only a modest 20k having been spent upgrading the lower level at their initial purchase.
+And, in a not unusual circumstance, despite it being in top-notch condition the new Buyers subsequently gutted the entertainment level to suit their own particular taste.
 There are a lot of affluent buyers keen on downtown housing!

-Here’s another example, this Modern Masterpiece In West Queen West (below) is an example of a new build on a working class street a few doors west of Ossington Avenue north of Queen Street West.
+Here’s another example from 2018.
+This Modern Masterpiece In West Queen West (below) is an example of a new build on a working-class street a few doors west of Ossington Avenue north of Queen Street West.
 When I showed this to my Buyers they sniffed at all the junk in the neighbour’s yards.
 They said they couldn’t understand why this was such a high price, and yet – listed for $2,695,000 – it sold over asking for $2,855,000.
 Again, Ossington has emerged to hold court right now as the trendiest street for food culture in the city.
-It’s another reflection of the non-conformist on trend affluent buyer who is happy to live steps from Böehmer, showing how neighbourhood amenities like 5star restaurants can fuel gentrification.
+It’s another reflection of the non-conformist on on-trend affluent buyer who is happy to live steps from Böehmer, showing how neighbourhood amenities like 5-star restaurants can fuel gentrification.

 Queen Street East Today

-Here's two examples of homes on the east side south of Queen East that recently sold between Lake Shore and Eastern avenue which have long been considered fringe locations – basically the hallmark of undesirable.
-Once upon a time you could get a pretty significant discount for a property that was close to highly-desirable but still suffering for proximity to urban blight, like industrial sites and sewage treatment plants, but these recent transactions show that – with their precedent setting sales – this former value proposition has now evaporated.
+Here are two examples of homes on the east side south of Queen East that recently sold between Lake Shore and Eastern Avenue which has long been considered fringe locations – basically the hallmark of undesirable.
+Once upon a time, you could get a pretty significant discount for a property that was close to highly desirable but still suffering from proximity to urban blight, like industrial sites and sewage treatment plants, but these recent transactions show that – with their precedent-setting sales – this former value proposition has now evaporated.
 In my Dear Urbaneer post About Holdbacks On Offers, Bully Offers & Bidding Wars For Buyers” I cited this listing on Morse Street.
 Purchased for $875k in November 2016, it underwent a substantial flip over the course of 16 months and was then relisted for $999,000 and sold for $1,380,000 in April 2018.
 On its heels was another flip on the same street which sold in March 2017 for $900,000 and 14 months was relisted for 1,188,000, selling for $1,461,000 in June 2018.
 These values actually surpass what similar houses in Riverdale garner!

-Here's a few great reads from Urbaneer.com, if you missed them above:.
+Here are a few great reads from Urbaneer.com, if you missed them above: